 Despite rising property values, cities like Jersey City, Union City, West New York, and North Bergen still see homeowners fall behind on taxes and utility charges.
 The high cost of living in Hudson County means that even modest financial setbacks can push a homeowner into delinquency.

 In communities like Hackensack, Garfield, Lodi, and Teaneck, property taxes are among the highest in the nation.
-Homeowners on fixed incomes are particularly vulnerable to falling behind.
+Homeowners on fixed incomes in Bergen County are particularly vulnerable to falling behind.
 Utility liens from local water authorities compound the issue.

 Elizabeth, Plainfield, Linden, and Rahway see regular tax lien sale activity.
-Elizabeth, as one of the largest cities in the county, has a particularly active lien sale market.
+Elizabeth, as one of the largest cities in Union County, has a particularly active lien sale market.

 New Brunswick, Perth Amboy, and Woodbridge all conduct annual lien sales.
-Perth Amboy has faced economic challenges that contribute to higher delinquency rates among homeowners.
+Perth Amboy has faced economic challenges that contribute to higher delinquency rates among Middlesex County homeowners.

 No matter which county or city your property is in, the legal process is the same across New Jersey.
 The key difference is the local municipality’s timeline for holding its annual lien sale and the aggressiveness of lien certificate holders in pursuing foreclosure.

 If a tax lien or utility lien has pushed a property into pre-foreclosure, the homeowner still has options.
+The CFPB foreclosure resource center and the NJ Courts Foreclosure Self-Help Center both offer guidance on understanding the process.
 The most important step is to act before the court enters a final judgment of foreclosure.

 The homeowner can pay the full amount of the lien, including accrued interest and legal fees, to redeem the certificate and stop the foreclosure.
 The NJ Division of Taxation provides guidance on redemption amounts and procedures.
 This option works best when the total owed is manageable and the homeowner has access to funds.